 Traditionally, we teach 110 math facts to help students memorize the times tables from 0 – 10.
 My son was overwhelmed with the magnitude of the work required.
 But when I discovered I could teach just 28 and achieve the same goal?
 He still wasn’t thrilled about it, but it became doable.
 It turns out we’ve been making it way more complicated than necessary.
 My children are thanking God for helping me discover this; it’s forever changed how I teach math facts, and their experience learning them has improved substantially.
 I’m going to describe the process of learning the times tables, but all of these ideas apply to teaching addition tables, too.
+If you haven’t read part 1 of this series, How I Ended the Fight Over Memorizing Math Facts, you may want to start there.

 Teaching the 0 – 2s